Cranka Crab: The Ultimate Sheepshead Fishing Lure

 The Newest Artificial Crab Hitting The Market That Is Changing The Game, Get To Know The Name CRANKA

-Over the last few years fishing for sheepshead has become mainstream from sheepshead tournament to Sheepshead Jigs.
+Over the last few years, fishing for sheepshead has become mainstream from sheepshead tournament to Sheepshead Jigs.
 Anglers can not get enough sheepshead.
 Sheepshead is targeted because of the challenge they impose to catch them and their delicious meat.
-Sheepshead live their lives on a diet of shrimp, crabs, barnacles and other small crustaceans.
+Sheepshead live their lives on a diet of shrimp, crabs, barnacles, and other small crustaceans.
 The best bait by far for convict fish is fiddler crabs.
 These are the ultimate sheepshead candy.
-Every now and then a company comes from nowhere and makes an exceptional product.
-This is exactly what Cranka did with their Cranka Crab.
+Now and then, a company comes from nowhere and makes an exceptional product.
+This is precisely what Cranka did with their Cranka Crab.
 They are changing the way anglers fish for sheepshead.

 Who Is Cranka?